 ´The court must always be on guard against the over-dogmatic expert, the expert whose reputation or amour propre is at stake, or the expert who has developed a scientific prejudice.´

-- The MAIN reason: Experts, like CAFCASS, can be seen to usurp the role of the judge, as some judges have intimated.
-Yes, experts can guide the judge, but in UKAP’s estimation, most judges do not welcome too much guidance.
-As long as a judge is willing to judge, as long as you have a strong, enlightened and robust judge, the involvement of an expert can be an unnecessary expense.
-A judge worth his or her salt can spot PA without significant difficulty (but see comments under ‘pros’ below).
+- The main reason: Experts, like CAFCASS, can be seen to usurp the role of the judge, as some judges have intimated.
+Yes, experts can guide the judge, but in my estimation, most judges do not need too much guidance.
+As long as a judge is willing to judge, as long as you have a strong, robust judge, the involvement of an expert can be an unnecessary expense.
+A judge worth his or her salt can spot PA without significant difficulty (but see comment iv) under ‘pros’ below).
 They see it all day, every day in family courts up and down the land.
 Most will prefer to think of the case as ‘high-conflict’ or involving ‘implacable hostility’ or one of ‘parental manipulation’ – judges do genuinely hate the label ‘PA’. ;

 - Experts (should) know what they are doing – they should specialise – take a look at our pathology page to see what to ask them about;

-- UKAP would advocate using a specialist in PA – that is, people with a PhD in something – psychology or psychiatry, and someone with experience in legal cases.
+- I would advocate using specialists in PA – that is, people with a PhD in something – psychology or psychiatry, or someone with experience in legal cases.
 Some counsellors have done only a couple of courses here and there and may do more harm than good.
 Again, though, use our pathology page to see what questions you should be asking.
 Having said that, paper qualifications aren’t everything, and a good counsellor that specialises can be a better ally than a bad doctor who does not;

 - Experts are sometimes needed to counteract CAFCASS reports.
 CAFCASS officers are not psychiatrists or psychologists, and most have not even taken a course on PA.
 An appropriately qualified and experienced/specialised expert should be able to counteract CAFCASS conclusions that are lazy, ignorant or inexpert.